neo4j-partners/hands-on-lab-neo4j-and-azure/README.md

 In this hands-on lab, you'll learn about Neo4j, Microsoft Azure AI Foundry, and the [Microsoft Agent Framework](https://github.com/microsoft/agent-framework).
 The lab is designed for data scientists, data engineers, and AI developers who want to master GraphRAG (Graph Retrieval-Augmented Generation) techniques and build production-ready agentic AI applications.

+In today's landscape, organizations need AI systems that can extract deep insights from unstructured documents, understand complex entity relationships, and build intelligent systems that can autonomously reason over vast information networks.
+This hands-on lab addresses this need directly by providing mastery in the most powerful pattern available for complex document intelligence: Graph Retrieval-Augmented Generation (GraphRAG).

 You'll work with a real-world dataset of SEC 10-K company filings to learn fundamental GraphRAG patterns.
 We'll start by building a knowledge graph from unstructured text using generative AI for entity extraction.
 Then you'll implement multiple retrieval strategies: vector similarity search for semantic retrieval, graph-enhanced retrievers that leverage entity relationships, and natural language to Cypher query generation.
 Finally, you'll build intelligent agents using the Microsoft Agent Framework that can autonomously reason over your knowledge graph to answer complex questions.

 By the end of this lab, you'll have hands-on experience with: